Vanille-N/cocass/README.md

 - `-S` dump assembler and exit
 - `-v`, `-v1` report structural items
 - `-v2` report details
-- `-O` enables reduction of expressions whose result is known at compile-time
+- `--no-reduce` disables reduction of expressions whose result is known at compile-time (added because reduction was required for toplevel initialisation, and I decided to make it available for all expressions.
+Nevertheless having the ability to turn it on and off is useful for verification)
-- `--no-color` turn off syntax highlighting (if your terminal doesn't support it or if you want to pipe the output to a file)
+- `--no-color` turn off syntax highlighting
+    (added because I wanted to add color, but still needed the option of turning it off if the terminal doesn't support it or in order to pipe the output to a file)

 ## Requirements